Sledding & Tubing Tips from a Mammoth Mountain Snow Reporter

-You can find snow-covered hills in Mammoth Lakes well into the spring, but the best snow for sledding is snow that finding snow that hasn’t gotten too sun-baked or patchy.
+You can find snow-covered hills in Mammoth Lakes well into the spring, but the best snow for sledding is snow that hasn’t gotten too sun-baked or patchy.

 “Snow falling on a 25-to 30-degree day is ideal,” Long says.
 “If it’s much colder out, the snow can be too light and the sled will have trouble staying on top of it.”

 Fortunately, Mammoth Lakes doesn’t get too cold very often.
 And we often have storms with big snowflakes, which pack together well for sledding.

 “For the best sledding conditions, you want fresh snow on top of a good base,” Long says.
 Wherever you go, make sure the snow base is deep enough that you won’t be running into or over shrubs or small trees.